Title

 Gloria Macapagal-Arroyo's Executive Order No. 218 establishes anti-drug task forces to bolster the Philippine Drug Enforcement Agency's operations, ensuring effective law enforcement against drug trafficking through coordinated support and funding.

-The PDEA was created by virtue of the Comprehensive Dangerous Drugs Act of 2002, Republic Act No. 9165.
+The text states that PDEA was created under the Comprehensive Dangerous Drugs Act of 2002, Republic Act No. 9165, to ensure efficient and effective law enforcement of provisions on dangerous drugs and/or precursors and essential chemicals.

-The DDB is the policy-making and strategy-formulating body responsible for the planning and formulation of policies and programs on drug prevention and control.
+Under R.A.
+9165, the DDB is the policy-making and strategy-formulating body for the planning and formulation of drug prevention and control policies and programs.

-The PDEA exercises operational supervision and provides technical support to the main PNP task force.
+PDEA shall exercise operational supervision and provide technical support to the main task force created by the PNP.

-The President determines whether the DDB or the PDEA will exercise operational supervision over those task forces.
+The President of the Philippines shall determine whether the DDB or the PDEA shall exercise operational supervision.

-Funds shall come from the mother agencies creating the task force and from the gross receipts of lotto operations.
+Funds shall be sourced from the mother agencies creating the task force and from the gross receipts of lotto operations.

-The Philippine Charity Sweepstakes Office was ordered to create a standby fund of One Billion Pesos (P1,000,000,000.00) to fund the operations.
+The PCSO is ordered to create a standby fund in the amount of One Billion Pesos (P1,000,000,000.00) to fund the operations of the PDEA and supporting task forces.

 Analyze Cases Smarter, Faster